Learn more about flood insurance costs and coverage.

 Flood insurance is available to homeowners, business owners, and renters throughout the nation, regardless of whether they are in a high-risk flood zone.
 Flood insurance is one of the best ways to protect against financial losses caused by flood events as it enables people to recover more quickly and completely.
 Flood insurance provides funding to repair flood-damaged property without the need to draw down savings, take on debt, or rely on often insufficient and delayed assistance from the federal government.
 Everyone should consider buying a flood insurance policy even if it is not required, as most homeowners and renters insurance policies do not cover flood damages.

 Flood insurance is available primarily from the federally-run National Flood Insurance Program (NFIP), though some private insurers also offer coverage.
-Under the NFIP, residential property owners can purchase up to $250,000 to cover building damages and up to $100,000 to cover damage to personal property or “contents.”
-Non-residential property owners, such as businesses or municipalities can purchase up to $500,000 for building coverage and another $500,000 for contents coverage.
+Under the NFIP, residential property owners can purchase coverage of up to $250,000 in building damages and up to $100,000 in damage to personal property or “contents.”
+Non-residential property owners, such as businesses or municipalities can purchase coverage of up to $500,000 in building damage and another $500,000 for damage to contents .
 For coverage beyond these limits, property owners can purchase excess flood insurance policies from private carriers.

 Cost and coverage

 The cost of flood insurance for given property varies by flood zone, the amount of coverage purchased, and various characteristics of the building.
 Some characteristics may include the elevation of the building, how many floors it has, and whether or not it has a basement.
-NFIP policies for single-family homes average $1,098 per year inside the FEMA-mapped 1% annual chance floodplain, also known as the Special Flood Hazard Area, or SFHA, and $492 outside the SFHA (FEMA 2018).
+NFIP policies for single-family homes average $1,098 per year inside the FEMA-mapped 1% annual chance floodplain, also known as the Special Flood Hazard Area, or SFHA, and $492 outside the SFHA.
 The median policy for a single-family home inside the SFHA costs $738.
 Outside the SFHA, the median cost is $439.
-(FEMA 2018).